reubano/ckanutils/README.md

 ## Library

-CKAN Utils may also be used directly from Python.
+CKAN-Utils may also be used directly from Python.

 ### Examples